JeroenP87/BlockAbusiveWAFHosts/README.md

 For this to work you need:

--WAF policy (Frontdoor in this example) that sends logs to Sentinel
+-WAF policy (Frontdoor in this example) that sends logs to Sentinel.

--Anaytlic rule that creates incidents with IP Entities
+-Anaytlic rule that creates incidents with IP Entities.

--Logic app that sends entities from the Sentinel incident to the function app
+-Logic app that sends entities from the Sentinel incident to the function app.

 -C# code running on a function plan in Azure, you can use Visual Studio Community to deploy it.

+-Application Registration with Access Rights on the WAF Policy.

--Custom WAF Deny rule with the name "BlockedIPs", match type IP address, variable RemoteAddr
+-Custom WAF Deny rule with the name "BlockedIPs", match type IP address, variable RemoteAddr.

 -Sentinel Analytic rule, run every 1 hour with data of the past 1 day.